Majoron Dark Matter From a Spontaneous Inverse Seesaw Model: Discussion

 \section{Discussion}

-Up to this moment, we have described the expression for the $J_{\rm DM}$ decay into neutrinos and three $\zeta_1$.
-However, in this section, we aim to perform numerical analysis based on the stability of the DM candidate since this is the observable that constraints most the couplings.
-Since we know the DM lifetime is extremely large and our model does not include a ad-hoc stabilizing symmetry, it is expected that the correlations among parameters must be strong.
-In any case, we could assume that the correlations are the consequence of an unknown unified symmetry.
-Moreover, in this part, we will not include constraints coming from the DM relic abundance.\\
+In the previous sections, we have described $J_{\rm DM}$ decay into neutrinos and three $\zeta_1$.
+In this section, we aim to perform a numerical analysis exploring the stability of the DM candidate.
+As it was advanced, this is the observable that mostly constraints the model setup.
+Since the DM lifetime is expected to be extremely large with no stabilizing mechanism, it is foreseen that the correlations among some of the parameters must be strong, as it was advanced in the section~\ref{sec:decay}.
+Those correlations might hint an underlying unified symmetry, although we won't concern about this point.
+In this part, however, constraints coming from the DM relic abundance are not going to be considered.

 In the first place, the channel to neutrinos will be analyzed.
-As we can see from \ref{app:fercoup}, the formuli regarding the couplings $O_L$ and $O_R$ shown at the Eq.~\ref{eq:nudecay} just depend on the parameters $m_D$, $M$, $\omega$, $v_S$, and $m_{\nu}$.
-Although in this case, a dependence on the mass of the neutrino appears in order to make the parameter space compatible with $m_\nu\, \sim 0.1$~eV (See Tab.~\ref{tab:fixedpar}).
-It is evident to realize that vanishing couplings imply a vanishing amplitude $\Gamma\left( J_{\rm DM} \rightarrow 2\nu\right)$.
-Thus, given a set of $M$, $m_D$ and $v_S$, one can search for an $\omega$ that makes $J_{\rm DM}$ decay to neutrinos in cosmological times.
-In Fig.~\ref{fig:omegavs}, we present the result of a scan on the $J_{\rm DM}$ decay width in the plane: $v_S$ versus $\omega$.
-We showed in Eq.~\ref{eq:omega23} that $\omega \simeq \sqrt{2/3}$ makes the couplings $O_L$ and $O_R$ vanish.
-In this plot, we present the decay width variability for a range of $\omega$ values.
-We highlight, with the dashed line, the frontier of the DM lifetime.
-For smaller values of $v_S$, DM lifetime requires that omega must be very close to $\sqrt{2/3}$, indicating a rather strong vev alignment among $S$ and $X$.
-In opposition, larger values of $v_S$ weakens this alignment, since there is an overall factor $v_S^{-2}$ in the decay width (Eq.~\ref{eq:gammanu}).\\
+A first matter to notice concerns the couplings $O_L$ and $O_R$ shown at the Eq.~\ref{eq:nudecay}.
+In fact, they depend on the parameters $m_D$, $M$, $\omega$, $v_S$, and $m_{\nu}$.
+The latter is just a convenient parametrization in our setup with one massive neutrino, which has been made compatible with $m_\nu\, \sim 0.1$~eV (See Tab.~\ref{tab:fixedpar}).
+A more careful consideration on it should not affect the results in this section.
+However, as it was advanced in the section \ref{sec:decay}, we can set $\omega$ around $\sqrt{2/3}$ while fulfilling Eq.~\ref{eq:omega23}, so that the decay $J_{\rm DM}$ to neutrinos is produced in cosmological times by suppressing $O_L$ and $O_R$ simultaneously.

+In Fig.~\ref{fig:omegavs}, we present the result of a scan on the $J_{\rm DM}$ decay width in the plane $v_S$ versus $\omega$.
+It is shown, however, the way the decay width varies when having $\omega$ ranging between the values shown at Tab.~\ref{tab:fixedpar}.
+The dashed line on the plot shows the frontier of the DM lifetime given in seconds.
+For values of $v_S$ smaller than $10^6$ GeV, the DM lifetime requires that omega must be very close to $\sqrt{2/3}$, indicating a rather strong vev alignment among $S$ and $X$.
+On the contrary, larger values of $v_S$ weaken this alignment, since there is an additional suppression for the decay given by an overall factor $v_S^{-2}$ in the decay width (Eq.~\ref{eq:gammanu}).